 38B57 on the other hand, is a really a high-quality, spectroscopy grade detector and the lack of an additional glass window in front of the crystal improves the resolution by reducing photon refraction and/or reflection which would normally occur with the extra glass window of an encapsulated crystal.

-These detectors will often show up on eBay for as little as $80/ a piece (at the time of this writing but prices do change) and sometimes for even less, making "good size NaI(Tl) Scintillator for under $100" possible!
+These detectors will often show up on eBay for as little as $80/ a piece (at the time of this writing, but prices do change) and sometimes for even less, making "good size NaI(Tl) Scintillator for under $100" possible!

 I, actually started my Gamma Spectroscopy experiments years ago with such detector.

 As the detectors are removed from the Exloranium GR-135 units and sold on eBay, they are not directly useable - they have a custom voltage divider circuit with transistors and diodes in the last stages, intended for use with the GR-135 hardware and must be modified with a "standard" voltage-divider circuit to get the best performance for both, linearity and resolution.
 Even the original connectors and the way they are powered is specific to the GR-135 unit.
-People have tried to use them without any modification but the results are not great and linearity is very poor.
-The simple and easy to do modification brings it to a completely new level and one will be rewarded with a very capable detector.
+People have tried to use them without any modification, but the results are not great, and linearity is very poor.

 Modification